Tournament Mode

 Supported Formats

-Three tournament formats are available:
+Four tournament formats are available:

 Round Robin — Every team plays every other team exactly once.
 Winner determined by most wins, with head-to-head and point differential as tiebreakers.